manute/emacs.d/README.md

 Mac OSX
 --------

-It´s recommendable the version of emacs >= 28 and with jansson (for gopls perfomance)
+It´s recommendable the version of emacs >= 28 and with native JSON support (for lsp perfomance)

 ```shell
 brew tap daviderestivo/emacs-head